linomp/INF560_Distributed_and_Parallel_Computing/notes.md

   - you are guaranteed that it returns when the message is received (is like forcing Rendezvous); for debugging it helps, to assure worst case scenario.
 If it works, you can replace with normal send that can sometimes use eager protocol

+## 19.01

+### Collective communication

+- MPI Barrier: collective sync (applies to everything in the COMM)

+- Broadcast: one to all collective comm

+- Scatter: send diff data to other processses
+  - sent data: same size, same type
+  - useful for projects: to assign each process a sub-part of the available data
+  - useful for img filt, send 1 block to each MPI process
+  - for APM: split the text in multiple pieces

+- Gather: reverse of scatter.
+  - all-to-one

+- Allgather: almost like gather + broadcast (everyone receives all the results)

+- Reduction (mpi allows multiple reductions too?)
+- Reduce to all: reduction but every process has the final result
+  - example: propagate the timestep from one iteration to the others?

+- Per Rank data size: MPI_Scatterv

+### Data Parallelism
+- ghost cells: values that a rank needs to do its calc. but it's another rank's responsibility to update,
+- some point to point comms are needed once in a while

+- MPICH, Open MPI : official open source MPI implementations